 The Albert Hall Museum is outside of the city walls, and is most easily reached by taking an autorickshaw.
 Tickets by themselves cost Rs 300 for foreigners.
 The museum is open daily.

 Getting around Jaipur

 If you are travelling with an organised tour then you can generally disregard this section.
 Your guide will organise all your transport for you.

 Uber is available in Jaipur, as is Ola (the local Uber).
 We can recommend using Uber as being the only way to get around that avoids the haggling process.
 You can pay cash for Uber in India, which is useful.

-If you want to travel like the locals do, then you can take an auto rickshaw.
-However, NEVER start a journey without agreeing a price in advance.
+If you want to travel as the locals do, then you can take an auto rickshaw.
+However, NEVER start a journey without agreeing on a price in advance.
 A trick we fell for is when the driver will offer to take you somewhere and tell you the price is up to you to decide.
 But once he has your trust, he will hike up the price for the next journey beyond what is reasonable.
-Especially if you are agreeing to any all-day or multi-stop excursions, make sure you have agreed the price up front.
+Especially if you are agreeing to any all-day or multi-stop excursions, make sure you have agreed on the price up front.
 You only need to pay the driver at the end.